Nurse Practitioner/Physician Assistant – Hematology Oncology BMT

 Benefit Eligibility

 This position is eligible for University benefits.
-The University offers a comprehensive benefit package, including medical, dental, and vision plans, retirement, and educational fee discounts.
-For additional information on University benefits, please visit the Faculty & Staff Benefits website at U.M.
-System Total Rewards Benefits
+As part of your total compensation, the University offers a comprehensive benefits package, including medical, dental and vision plans, retirement, and educational fee discounts for all four UM System campuses.
+For additional information on University benefits, please visit the Faculty & Staff Benefits website at [Register to View]

 Equal Employment Opportunity

-To request ADA accommodations, please call the Disability Inclusion and ADA Compliance Manager at [Register to View] .
+To request ADA accommodations, please call the Director of Accessibility and ADA at [Register to View] .